brianshumate/vaultron/examples/secrets_engines/mongodb/README.md

 The guide presumes that you have formed Vaultron, initialized and unsealed your Vault, and logged in with the initial root token.

+> **NOTE**: This guide presumes that you are issuing the example commands from within the directory containing this README.md.
+For the MongoDB Database Secrets Engine, that would be `$VAULTRON_ROOT/examples/secrets_engines/mongodb` where `$VAULTRON_ROOT` represents the `vaultron` repository root.

 ## Run MongoDB Docker Container

-Use the official MongoDB Docker container:
+Start the official MongoDB Docker container with TLS support:

 ```
 $ docker run \